-IBM Notes, formerly Lotus notes, is a Groupware product for document management and electronic mail.
+IBM sold Lotus Notes to the Indian copmpany HCL in 2019, who have rebranded it as HCL Notes.
+HCL Notes is a Groupware product for document management and electronic mail.
 Other major e-mail products like Microsoft Exchange are designed as e-mail systems, with APIs to add other functionality, whereas Notes is designed as a document-oriented database with a messaging framework that includes pre-built applications like email.
 Is it really a database system?
-IBM Notes is classed as a Document-Oriented Database, and is neither a relational, object or hierachical database and it does not require a schema, so it is arguably not a formal database.
+HCL Notes is classed as a Document-Oriented Database, and is neither a relational, object or hierachical database and it does not require a schema, so it is arguably not a formal database.
 However it has enough database like facilities for me to take a pragmatic approach and include it in the database section.

 Notes has been in decline for several years, with little in the way of upgrade activity or new features.
-While I have used it in the past year (2018), that was while working for IBM for a short while.
-Everyone else seems to use Outlook.
-IBM has announced a new release, Notes 10, which is expected late in 2018.
-We will have to see if this new release can revive the product's fortunes.
+While I have used it recently in 2018, that was while working for IBM for a short while.
+HCL seem to be keen to develop the Notes product, with version 11 released recently and a version 12 planned for next year.
+We will have to see if this can revive the product's fortunes.

 The Notes client comes in several different versions depending on which platform you are on.